tonyx/Sharpino/README.md

 - (maybe) given that periodic snapshots are not made for fine-grained aggregates (identified by Id) decide if it is worth adding them

 ## News:
-- _WARNING_: Kafka publishing is ok but __Kafka client integration needs heavy refactoring__.
-That means that any program that tries to build the state using  _KafkaStateViewer_ may have some inefficiencies.
+- _WARNING_: Kafka publishing is ok but __Kafka client integration needs heavy refactoring and fixing, particularly about aggregate viewer__.T That means that any program that tries to build the state using  _KafkaStateViewer_ may have some inefficiencies of even errors.
+Just use the storage base state viewers for now (or build your own state viewers by subscribing to the Kafka topic and building the state locally).
 I am ready to refactor now because I have an elmish sample app for (manual) testing.
 An example of hot try it is by taking a look in the src/Server/server.fs in Sample4 (commented code with different ways to instantiate the "bookingsystem" sample app)
 - Added SqlTempate dir with template examples for creating table relate to events and snapshots for aggregates and contexts.
 - Addes sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because